stevelydford/TechieTogs/README.markdown

     All users have passwords of: test

-- You will need to enter you email account details into the relevant places in _AppStart.cshtml
+- You will need to enter your email account details into the relevant places in _AppStart.cshtml

 - - -